 In Workday, a manager will receive a notification to "Get Additional Manager Feedback."
 If additional manager feedback is requested, the primary manager may still move forward with the manager evaluation step.
 Typically, additional manager feedback is requested if the employee has a dual reporting arrangement or worked under another manager for a significant portion of the performance year.
-Additional manager feedback will be visible to the employee but not the primary manager.
+Additional manager feedback will be visible to the employee once the primary manager submits the review.

 During this step, the manager should first review the employee self-evaluation and ratings and then enter their own comments and ratings in Workday.
-If additional manager feedback was requested, the primary manager can still enter their information in Workday, adding the additional manager comments at a later date.
+If additional manager feedback was requested and not submitted, the primary manager can still enter their information in Workday.
+It is most beneficial if the additional manager feedback is entered for reference by the primary manager.
 Prior to sharing their ratings with the employee, the manager will participate in their unit's performance calibration activity.
 It is important that evaluation information is not submitted to the employee in Workday until the calibration conversation is complete.